amnamoussa/FEND-WebsiteOptimization/README.md

   $> ./ngrok http 8080
   ```

 1. Copy the public URL ngrok gives you and try running it through [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)!
-Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)
+Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/).

 ##### If you would like to run it by your own server:
-1. Check out the repository
+1. Check out the repository.
-1. Upload all files in your server
+1. Upload all files in your server.
-1. Open the **index.html** file in any browser
+1. Open the **index.html** file in any browser.
-1. Copy this live link
+1. Copy this live link.
-1. To check the **optimization**, paste the link in [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)
+1. To check the **optimization**, paste the link in [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/).

 #### Part 2: Inspect Optimization of the Frames per Second in pizza.html

-1. Check the same steps as in Part 1
+1. Check the same steps as in Part 1.
-1. To inspect the **frame rate at 60fps or higher** and the **computational efficiency of resizing the pizza is less than 5ms**, open the console and performance tabs in DevTools in the browser
+1. To inspect the **frame rate at 60fps or higher** and the **computational efficiency of resizing the pizza is less than 5ms**, open the console and performance tabs in DevTools in the browser.

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).